← All Posts

 Your Walmart buyer sees dozens of suppliers.
 Some show up with a printed spreadsheet and a vague request for more shelf space.
 Others walk in with a clear narrative, backed by data, showing exactly how their business is performing and what specific actions will drive growth.

-The difference between those two suppliers isn't talent or resources.
+The difference isn't talent or resources.
 It's preparation.

 A good buyer meeting tells a story: here's how we're performing, here's what's working, here's what needs attention, and here's exactly what we're asking for.
 Every data point supports the narrative.
 Every request is grounded in numbers the buyer can verify.